 Tax losses may be carried forward, however in any one year losses brought forward may only be utilised only up to 50% of the available tax base.
-Losses incurred in 2015 onwards may be accrued for corporate taxation purposes for 5 years.
-Losses incurred in the tax year starting in 2014 may be accrued for corporate taxation purposes until the tax year including 31 December 2030.
+Losses may be accrued for corporate taxation purposes for 5 years.

-Since 1 January 2019 it is possible to form corporate taxpayer groups, if certain conditions are met e.g. one taxpayer controls at least 75% of the voting rights of the other taxpayers, or another person controls at least 75% of the voting rights of the taxpayers.
+It is possible to form corporate taxpayer groups, if certain conditions are met e.g. one taxpayer controls at least 75% of the voting rights of the other taxpayers, or another person controls at least 75% of the voting rights of the taxpayers.
 The advantages of corporate taxpayer groups include:

-- Greater efficiency in utilising tax losses - Simplification in the preparation of transfer pricing documentation for intra-group transactions - Reduction and simplification in overall tax compliance
+- · Greater efficiency in utilising tax losses - Simplification in the preparation of transfer pricing documentation for intra-group transactions - · Reduction and simplification in overall tax compliance

 Depreciation charges and gains or losses arising on disposal of assets of a capital nature are typically treated the same for tax and accounting purposes.
-Taxpayers are permitted to apply depreciation rates which are lower than those stipulated in the Act on Corporate Tax, with the limitation that the amount of the depreciation charge for tax purposes should not be lower than depreciation shown in the accounting records.
+Taxpayers are permitted to apply depreciation rates up to those stipulated in the Act on Corporate Tax, with the limitation that the amount of the depreciation charge for tax purposes should not be lower than depreciation shown in the accounting records.